trizen/sidef/TUTORIAL.md

 ## File-handle constants

-This constants look like variables, but are actually file-handles.
+These constants look like variables, but are actually file-handles.

 ```ruby
 STDERR.say("Some error!")